Gabby Petito: Body found in Wyoming is missing 'van life' blogger

 Police are using dogs, drones, and all-terrain vehicles for the search, which police say is complicated by difficult, swampy terrain.

-Additionally, police are investigating hundreds of reported sightings of Mr Laundrie, including more than a dozen from Alabama.
+Additionally, police are investigating hundreds of reported sightings of Mr Laundrie, including more than a dozen from Alabama, which borders Florida to the west.

 The case has captivated the public, with each new development becoming the focus of web sleuths on platforms such as TikTok, Instagram and Twitter.